thediveo/lxkns/README.md

    tools do.
 2. bind-mounted namespaces, via `/proc/[PID]/mountinfo`.
-Our discovery method even finds bind-mounted namespaces in _other_ mount namespaces than the current one in which the discovery starts.
+Our discovery method even finds bind-mounted namespaces in _other_ mount namespaces than the current one in which the discovery starts (as long as other mount namespaces have at least one process attached).
 3. file descriptor-referenced namespaces, via `/proc/[PID]/fd/*`.
 4. intermediate hierarchical user and PID namespaces, via `NS_GET_PARENT` ([man 2 ioctl_ns](http://man7.org/linux/man-pages/man2/ioctl_ns.2.html)).